Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Outlook

 The implications of the successful demonstration of \emph{Dichography} extend significantly beyond the physical observations and the overall quality of the two-frame reconstructions discussed in this work.
 In fact, the practical realization of two-frame CDI from overlapping scattering signals can serve as a strong driver for further improvements in the two-color mode of XFELs, e.g.\ toward higher intensities.
 Furthermore, it could act as a catalyst for original experimental concepts and designs in several directions that were previously considered nonviable for imaging approaches.

 Another modern operational mode of XFELs allows for the generation of light pulses with sub-femtosecond durations \cite{duris2020tunable, maroju2021complex, nolting2023swiss, yan2024terawatt, franz2024terawatt, guo2024experimental, prat2025attosecond}.
 The combination of these \emph{attosecond} pulses with diffraction imaging has already demonstrated the ability to access ultrafast ionization dynamics by exploiting transient electronic resonances \cite{kuschel2025}.
 Recently, \emph{attosecond} pulses have been combined with the \emph{two-color} mode \cite{guo2024experimental}.
-Thanks to the short time duration of the pulses, which can outrun the lifetime of excited electronic configurations, \emph{two-color attosecond Dichography} may provide unprecedented insights into such elusive states, like the lifetimes, spatial distribution and evolution of electronic excitations \cite{ulmer2025,zimmermann2025laser} or plasmonic phenomena such as charge density waves in complex nanostructures, depending on their size, shape and surrounding environment.
+Thanks to the short time duration of the pulses, which can outrun the lifetime of excited electronic configurations, \emph{two-color attosecond Dichography} may provide unprecedented insights into such elusive states, including the possibility to trace the spatial distribution and temporal evolution of electronic excitations \cite{ulmer2025,zimmermann2025laser} or plasmonic phenomena such as charge density waves in complex nanostructures, depending on their size, shape and surrounding environment.

 Two-color X-ray \emph{Dichography} can be effectively combined with the use of a third pulse from an optical laser to enable a completely new class of imaging experiments.
 The laser can be employed to trigger a metastable state, which temporarily opens a specific transition triggered with the XFEL \emph{pump} and tracked by the XFEL \emph{probe}.
-The two consecutive XFEL pulses can also be employed as a \emph{double probe}.
-For example, nanoparticles can be superheated by a laser, leading to fast out-of-equilibrium dynamics, like shock-waves and disintegration of the sample \cite{dold2025melting}.
-The laser irradiation is followed by the two consecutive XFEL pulses. \emph{Dichographic} reconstructions are thus two snapshots of the evolving system that allow to precisely track its kinematics and the dynamics of the molecules.
+The two consecutive XFEL pulses can then be employed as a \emph{double probe}.
+For example, nanoparticles can be superheated by an intense optical laser pulse, leading to fast out-of-equilibrium dynamics, like shock-waves and disintegration of the sample \cite{dold2025melting}.
+The XFEL pulses can either interact with the sample before and after, or both following, or even overlapping, laser irradiation. \emph{Dichographic} reconstructions are thus two snapshots of the evolving system that allow for the precise tracking its kinematics and the dynamics of the molecules.